casper-network/docs/source/docs/casper/design/highway.md

 Casper networks use a consensus protocol known as *Highway*.

-## What is Highway?
+## How does the Casper Network use Highway?

-Highway is a [Proof-of-Stake](/glossary/P/#proof-of-stake) network.
+The Casper Network is a [Proof-of-Stake](/glossary/P/#proof-of-stake) network, in which the on-chain auction contract determines validators that participate in Highway.
 The protocol uses a decentralized network of [nodes](/glossary/N/#node), either bonded or unbonded.
 Nodes that actively participate in the process of consensus must stake CSPR tokens and are known as [Validator Nodes](/glossary/V/#validator).
 The top 100 bidders are selected through the auction contract every era, to act as validators in the era after the next (Current Era + 2).
 Nodes with a greater stake in the success of the network have a greater weight in reaching consensus.
+Highway does not necessitate a Proof-of-Stake method of choosing validators and could theoretically be used alongside a private network with a different model.

-These validators run a partial Byzantine Fault Tolerant protocol, currently Highway, which asserts that communication between nodes becomes eventually synchronous.
-Traditional consensus protocols operate on a binary block finality system.
-Highway instead presumes that a given fraction of nodes must be dishonest to result in block reversion.
+These validators run a Byzantine Fault Tolerant protocol, currently Highway, which requires a partially synchronous network.
 The system will continue to function, so long as the amount of faulty or dishonest nodes does not exceed one-third of the total number of nodes in the network.
 Nodes that are not faulty are *honest* nodes.
-Further, the tolerance of a given node is configurable by the node's operator, allowing some nodes to reach finality faster, while others may require a higher level of confidence.
-This adds flexibility to the system when compared against prior implementations.

-In most cases, the system can assume that more than 2/3 of nodes will actively collaborate to achieve consensus.
+In most cases, the system can assume that more than two-thirds of all nodes will actively collaborate to achieve consensus.
 Therefore, stronger-than-average finality guarantees occur during periods where all nodes are acting honestly.
 A block's fault tolerance increases beyond one-third as the protocol continues.
 If all validators are honest, it approaches 100%.

 ## Dynamic Round Length